jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 ##Edit the Sample Application

-In this section of the tutorial, you personalize the sample app in DevOps Services' web-based code editor, push your changes to the project's remote repository, and initiate a redeployment of your project.
+In this section of the tutorial, you personalize the sample app in Bluemix DevOps Services' web-based code editor, push your changes to the project's remote repository, and initiate a redeployment of your project.
 These activities won’t take more than a few minutes.

 Click **Edit Code**, and then open the `app.js` file by clicking it in the side panel.
 The editor recognizes and highlights the code as JavaScript.